-The District provides road maintenance to 83 parcels with 1.77 miles of paved roads.
+The District serves 83 parcels with 1.77 miles of paved roads.
 The majority of the road ways are concrete rolled-back type curbs and gutters.
-This District receives a percentage of property tax to assist in road maintenance.
+These are minor rural County roads which are included in the County's maintained road system.